-Mahe beaches are by far some of the most idyllic beaches in Seychelles.
+Mahé beaches are arguably the most idyllic beaches in the Seychelles.

 Beach-hopping in Mahé is a must on your list of things to do on the island, and the sand on these remarkable shorelines is unmatched.